-When you accept medical case management, inpatient services will be coordinated by the Empire Plan Hospital Program, administered by Empire BlueCross BlueShield.
-Outpatient services will be coordinated by the Medical/Surgical Program, administered by UnitedHealthcare.
+When you accept medical case management, inpatient services will be coordinated by the Empire Plan Hospital Program and outpatient services will be coordinated by the Medical/Surgical Program.

-Even if you do not elect to participate in the Medical Case Management Program, always call The Empire Plan within 48 hours or as soon as reasonably possible if you are admitted to the hospital.
+Even if you do not elect to participate in the Medical Case Management Program, always call The Empire Plan and choose the Hospital Program within 48 hours or as soon as reasonably possible if you are admitted to the hospital.
 Anyone can make the call, but you are responsible for ensuring that The Empire Plan is notified.
-You will pay a higher share of the cost if you do not follow The Empire Plan Benefits Management Program procedures.
+You will pay a higher share of the cost if you do not follow the Empire Plan Benefits Management Program procedures.